signalfx/signalfx-dotnet-tracing/docs/README.md

 ### Supported .NET versions

-- .NET Core 3.1, .NET 5.0 and higher on Windows and Linux
+- .NET Core 3.1, .NET 5.0 and higher on Windows and Linux (except Alpine Linux)
 - .NET Framework 4.6.2 and higher on Windows

 ## Supported libraries and frameworks